Information for Victims in Large Cases

 |Case Name||Familiar Names and Terms||District or Division||Overview|

 |United States v.
-Blake Rubin, et al.||Platinum Trust Card||USAO - Pennsylvania, Eastern||
+Adrian Rubin, et al||Doing business as Platinum trust Cards||USAO - Pennsylvania, Eastern||

 Adrian Rubin, in the Philadelphia area was recently charged with running a multi-million dollar telemarketing scam.
 According to the information, the defendants duped more than 70,000 people into buying what they falsely marketed as a general-purpose credit card that customers could use to buy merchandise over the internet and improve their credit.